Acetylornithine transaminase

+Acetylornithine transaminase is an enzyme first characterised from Escherichia coli that catalyzes a reversible chemical reaction that is part of the biosynthesis of ornithine and arginine:

-Thus, the two substrates of this enzyme are N2-acetyl-L-ornithine and 2-oxoglutarate, whereas its two products are N-acetyl-L-glutamate 5-semialdehyde and L-glutamate.
+The two substrates of this enzyme in the forward direction shown are N(2)-acetyl-L-ornithine and α-ketoglutaric acid.
+Its products are N-acetyl-5-oxo-L-norvaline and L-glutamic acid.
+The enzyme has also been found in the genus Pseudomonas.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is N2-acetyl-L-ornithine:2-oxoglutarate 5-aminotransferase.
 Other names in common use include acetylornithine delta-transaminase, ACOAT, acetylornithine 5-aminotransferase, acetylornithine aminotransferase, N-acetylornithine aminotransferase, N-acetylornithine-delta-transaminase, N2-acetylornithine 5-transaminase, N2-acetyl-L-ornithine:2-oxoglutarate aminotransferase, succinylornithine aminotransferase, and 2-N-acetyl-L-ornithine:2-oxoglutarate 5-aminotransferase.
-This enzyme participates in urea cycle and metabolism of amino groups.
-It employs one cofactor, pyridoxal phosphate.
+It uses pyridoxal phosphate as a cofactor.